The top 10 ways to eat more fat

 Flavorful, full-fat ingredients topped with creamy, satisfying sauces… Low-carb and keto eating can be decadent!
 Fat is an amazing flavor enhancer – it makes everything taste better.
 And if you eat enough fat, it’s filling, too.
 Get ready for a new, luscious take on deliciousness!

-Remember that a low-carb diet needs to be higher in fat, to make it satisfying.
+Remember that a low-carb diet may need to be higher in fat, to make it satisfying.
 Don’t fear fat (natural fat is not harmful to your health and may even begood for you as part of a low-carb diet).
 Don’t stay hungry.
 Add enough fat to feel satisfied after eating.

 This can sometimes be a challenge for people who are not used to eating natural fat.
-Here are the top 10 tips on how to eat more fat – plus tips on HOW much fat you should aim for.
+Here are our top 10 tips on how to eat more fat.

 1. Start with whole, full-fat ingredients